hashicorp/consul/website/source/docs/connect/intentions.html.md

 have `intentions:read` then the agent will be unable to resolve intentions for the service and so will not be able to authorize any incoming connections.

-**Security Note:** Explicitly allowing `intentions:write` on the token you provide to a service instance at registration time opens up a significant additional vulnerability.
-Although you may trust the service team to define which inbound connections they accept, using a combined token allows a compromised instance to to redefine the intentions which allows many additional attack vectors.
+~> **Security Note:** Explicitly allowing `intentions:write` on the token you provide to a service instance at registration time opens up a significant additional vulnerability.
+Although you may trust the service _team_ to define which inbound connections they accept, using a combined token for registration allows a compromised instance to to redefine the intentions which allows many additional attack vectors and may be hard to detect.
 We strongly recommend only delegating `intentions:write` using tokens that are used by operations teams or orchestrators rather than spread via application config, or only manage intentions with management tokens.

 ## Performance and Intention Updates